I thought it would be fun to celebrate the last day of summer and kick off the start of fall with a blog post all about apples and an apple cider bar!

 If your family is anything like my family, you have an abundance of apples this time of year.
 We love apples all year long, but there is nothing better than locally grown produce when it’s in season.
-We have quite a few farms here in southern New England that have apple orchards where you can pick your own or buy a bag of already picked apples.
+There are quite a few farms here in southern New England that have apple orchards where you can pick your own or buy a bag of already picked apples.
 When we go apple picking we will also buy a gallon of apple cider, apple cider donuts, apple twists, apple turnovers, basically anything apple we are game for!

 To start, I took our kitchen table and placed it in our own little orchard in our yard.
 We have some apple and pear trees that occasionally produce fruit, so I thought it would be fun to serve our apple cider among the fruit trees.
 I then placed a flannel blanket on the top, instead of the traditional tablecloth.
 The blanket not only covered the table but added texture to the table.

 I placed a couple of wooden boards on the table too.
 One board was used to hold the spice jars.
-The jars I used for the spices are french canning jars, but any small storage container (wood, glass, ceramic) would work.
+The jars I used for the spices are French canning jars, but any small storage container (wood, glass, ceramic) would work.
 I like having the spices on the table so that people could choose to add additional spices to their cider if they wished to do so.
 The spices I served with our apple cider were cinnamon sticks, cloves, and star anise.
 All of these spices are classic pairings with apples.
 The other wooden board on the table was used to hold the glasses of cider.

-I served our cider with apple cider donuts.
+I served our apple cider with apple cider donuts.
 We love these!
 If you have never had an apple cider donut (you are missing out), it is a cakey interior with a crunchy cinnamon sugar outer shell.
 The donuts are perfect for dunking into the cider.
 I placed the donuts on a white cake pedestal and layered them so that anyone could easily grab a donut and go!
 Make sure you have plenty of napkins on hand, as the donuts and cider can be sticky, and you won’t be able to have just one glass of cider or just one donut!

-Crockpot Apple Cider
+Crock Pot Apple Cider

-1 Gallon Apple Cider
+- Gallon of Apple Cider

-6 Cinnamon Sticks
+- 6 Cinnamon sticks

-1 tbsp.
-Whole Cloves
+- 1 tbsp.
+Whole cloves

-5 Whole Star Anise
+- 5 Star anise

-2 Whole Nutmeg (optional)
+- 2 Whole nutmegs (optional)

 1. Place all ingredients in slow cooker and cook on low for 3-4 hours.